Semiframes: the algebra of semitopologies and actionable coalitions: Semitopology

 This semitopology is not a topology.

-The notion of quorum here is that there may be at most one objector (but not two). \item Take $\ns P$ to be any set with cardinality at least $2$.
-Let the \deffont{more-than-one} semitopology have
+The notion of actionable coalition here is that there may be at most one objector (but not two). \item Take $\ns P$ to be any set with cardinality at least $2$.
+Let the \deffont{more-than-one semitopology} have

 This semitopology is not a topology.